People with learning disabilities have a

 mild, moderate or severe.
 People with Fragile X syndrome may also

-have problems with concentration and communicating with or relating
+have problems with concentration and communicating with, or

 Down's syndrome.
 This is caused by the presence of an extra